Baseball in Japan: History

-Baseball was first introduced to Japan as a school sport in 1872 by American Horace Wilson, an English professor at the Kaisei Academy in Tokyo.
+Baseball was first introduced into Japan in 1859 after the opening of the treaty ports, having been played alongside cricket by American and British expatriates in the foreign settlements until the 20th century.
+It was introduced as a school sport in 1872 by American Horace Wilson, an English professor at the Kaisei Academy in Tokyo.
 The first organized adult baseball team, called the Shimbashi Athletic Club, was established in 1878.

 The Japanese government appointed American oyatoi in order to start a state-inspired modernization process.
-This involved the education ministry, who made baseball accessible to children by integrating the sport into the physical education curriculum.
+This involved the education ministry, which made baseball accessible to children by integrating the sport into the physical education curriculum.
 Japanese students, who returned from studying in the United States captivated by the sport, took government positions.
 Clubs and private teams such as the Shinbashi Athletic Club, along with high school and college teams, commenced the baseball infrastructure.

 At a match played in Yokohama in 1896, a team from Tokyo's Ichikō high school convincingly defeated a team of resident foreigners from the Yokohama Country & Athletic Club.
 The contemporary Japanese language press lauded the team as national heroes and news of this match greatly contributed to the popularity of baseball as a school sport.
-Tsuneo Matsudaira in his "Sports and Physical Training in Modern Japan" address to The Japan Society of the UK in London in 1907 related that after the victory, "the game spread, like a fire in a dry field, in summer, all over the country, and some months afterwards, even in children in primary schools in the country far away from Tōkyō were to be seen playing with bats and balls."
+Tsuneo Matsudaira in his "Sports and Physical Training in Modern Japan" address to the Japan Society of the UK in London in 1907 related that after the victory, "the game spread, like a fire in a dry field, in summer, all over the country, and some months afterwards, even in children in primary schools in the country far away from Tōkyō were to be seen playing with bats and balls".